 First, we cut and set a 2×4 to fit in the grooves already in the bed of the truck (if you didn’t know these existed, go check out any truck bed – I bet you will find them).
 This 2×4 will serve as the “anchor” upon which the rest will be built.
 After setting the first board, we built a second support piece to make a platform to build the bed.
 This initial support and the bed frame will make an “L”.

 Then we measured the bed frame.
 I decided on 25” x 70”.
 It’s small, I know.
-I am only 5’6”, so length wasn’t a problem and I needed some space at the foot of the bed to get the hatch door closed.
+I am only 5’6”, so the length wasn’t a problem and I needed some space at the foot of the bed to get the hatch door closed.
 The width was determined by the easy access door at the back of the topper.
 If I made it much wider, it would be difficult to shimmy through the door and around the edge of the bed.

-The bed is made of 2×4 rails and legs in a pretty straight forward design.
-We did have to cut one of the supports a bit to provide clearance over the wheel well, but for the most part this plan made the wheel wells a non issue.
+The bed is made of 2×4 rails and legs in a pretty straightforward design.
+We did have to cut one of the supports a bit to provide clearance over the wheel well, but for the most part, this plan made the wheel wells a non-issue.

 The frame is attached to a 1×6 to give it stability and because the width wouldn’t allow the 2x4s to sit in the grooves of the bed.
-The small strip along the left top bed rail allowed me to hinge the bed platform.
+The small strip along the left upper bed rail allowed me to hinge the bed platform.

 We then drilled holes through the two sets of 2x4s to anchor the bed in place.

-Next was the bed platform, which I cut in two pieces, sanded, and finished with polyurethane.
+Next was the bed platform, which I cut into two pieces, sanded, and finished with polyurethane.
 Once dry, I attached two sets of large hinges so I would be able to easily access underneath the bed if I wanted.

-To get fancy, I added a rough hewn half round I had laying around my garage from a different project.
+To get fancy, I added a rough-hewn half round I had laying around my garage from a different project.
 It really is amazing how a small touch of vanity can up the “feel” of a build!